 Students can enrol on the Master’s providing they: Have an official university qualification of the first cycle (diplomaturas) or first and second cycle (licenciaturas).
 They are admitted to a mobility programme.
 They have a qualification of “Grado”, [a four-year degree].
 They have a recognised equivalent or homogeneous foreign qualification.

 Applications for places on UDC Master’s programmes should be made using the online application system on the UDC website.
+You can consult this webpage, for mor information.

 Applications from students with degrees from non-EHEA university systems should be accompanied by officially notarised or apostilled translations (into either of the two official languages of the University of A Coruña) of the following documents: